Caustic fringes for wave dark matter: Numerical simulations

 In Figure \ref{fig:background}, we zoom in around the caustic of interest.
 The left panel shows the phase space in the N-body particle simulation after significant collapse has occurred.
 The right panel shows the (suitably normalized) density for the wave simulations of 8 different values of $m$.
 The Airy function provides a good description of all of them, in accordance with equation (\ref{psiAicaustic2}).
 In particular, both the separation between the first two fringes, and the first fringe width, are accurately described by equations (\ref{eqn:r_fringe}) and (\ref{eqn:caustic_width}).
 This is a non-trivial check: the numerical simulations make no approximation about the potential, i.e. it's determined self-consistently by solving the Poisson equation, while the analytic prediction based on the Airy function assumes a constant local acceleration $a$ (here measured from the simulations at the caustic location).
 The scaling of the fringe pattern with $a$ and the mass $m$ works as predicted.

 We note that the density in some of the simulations has additional smaller scale oscillations on top of the main fringe structure.
 This is due to the mass falling into the system for the first time that has not yet reached apogee.
 In the N-body simulation, particles corresponding to this kind of mass can be seen in the lower branch in the phase space plotted in the left panel of Figure \ref{fig:background}.
+The scale of these oscillations goes as the $\sim \hbar / m \Delta v$ where $\Delta v$ is the difference between the outward velocity of the caustic structure and the inward velocity of the accreting matter; we note that this is closer to but not equal to the de Broglie scale.
 These smaller scale oscillations and the corrections to the constant acceleration approximation both provide corrections to the true fringe separation.
 However, we can see our approximation provides excellent agreement in the 1D systems tested.

 Figure \ref{fig:results1D} gives the global and zoomed-in view of the density profile for two particular wave simulations in which the mass differs by a factor of $16$.
 Here, we do not rescale the x-axis by the characteristic scale $(\hbar^2/[2 a m^2])^{1/3}$, so one can see explicitly that the fringe separation is larger when $m$ is smaller, scaling in a way that matches our analytic prediction, equation (\ref{eqn:r_fringe}).
 It is also worth pointing out that as $m$ is lowered, the location of the first fringe moves further away from the particle caustic, a behavior that is well matched by the Airy function (\ref{psiAicaustic2}).